 Two days earlier, visiting the excellent Johnny Cash Museum in Nashville, I was reminded of how much our American musical heritage is owed to a rather compact and fertile crescent of the Southland.
 Within about a 500-mile oval whose perimeter loops through Tennessee, Arkansas, Mississippi, Alabama and Louisiana can be found the birthplaces of: Robert Johnson (Hazlehurst, Ms.), B.B.
 King (Itta Bena, Ms.), Pop Staples (Winona, Ms.), Johnny Cash (Kingsland, Ar.), Elvis (Tupelo, Ms.), Levon Helm (Marvell, Ar.), Leadbelly (Mooringsport, La.), Sonny Boy Williamson (Glendora, Ms.), Bessie Smith (Chattanooga, Tn.), Big Mama Thornton (Ariton, Al.), Muddy Waters (an unincorporated rural patch just south of Vicksburg), Kitty Wells (Nashville), Charley Pride (Sledge, Ms.) … and many more than I have space to name.
 Not one of those points is more than 400 miles from any other.

-Mississippi’s license plate slogan might well be: Don’t Ever Say I Never Gave You Anything.
+Mississippi’s license plate slogan might well be: You’re Welcome.

 In Johnny Cash’s day, guitars were handed down like family Bibles and the songs that eventually sprung from the men and women picking those guitars were children of the tight webs of culture and family that characterize the South.
 Cash grew up poor and never lost his workingman’s sensibility.
 He sang songs about the lower-crust: the thwarted factory worker, the soldier home from war with crushed limbs and broken spirit, the Native American stripped of his land and his pride, the highway patrolman who chases his law-breaking brother to the state line and is relieved the law compels him to turn back (“nothin’ feels better than blood on blood”).
 He wrote and sang earthy songs about desire, betrayal, rejection, rage, sex and obsession.
 And he wrote about faith – about the possibilities of both salvation and God’s wrath.
 He wrote patriotic songs, too, but I doubt very much that he would find common cause with today’s flag-waving yahoos.